-The mission of the Student Health Service is to promote and maintain the health of students attending the University by modifying or removing health-related barriers to learning.
+The mission of the Deacon Health Service is to promote and maintain the health of students attending the University by modifying or removing health-related barriers to learning.

 The SAFE Office provides counseling to students 24/7 year round.
 This office is completely confidential and provides support in areas ranging from sexual assault to adjusting to the social scene of college.
 In addition, PREPARE (Policy Group on Rape Education, Prevention and Response) is made up of approximately 60 undergraduate students from across campus who are dedicated to promoting healthy relationships and sexual assault prevention at Wake Forest.

 Important information for students who may be victims of sexual misconduct: If you or someone you know may have been a victim of sexual assault or any other type of sexual misconduct prohibited under the Wake Forest University Sexual Misconduct Policy, you are strongly encouraged to seek immediate assistance.
 Assistance can be obtained 24 hours a day, 7 days a week, from the Safe Office, 336.758.5285.

 WFU CHOICES (Cultivating Healthier Opinions In Challenging Everyday Situations) is the Wake Forest University substance abuse prevention, education, and intervention program.
 Services offered include alcohol and other drug workshops and educational programs, individual assessment and counseling as it relates to alcohol and other drug misuse, referrals to community support services, and support for students in recovery.

 Be involved and explore extracurricular activities.
 The Link (hosts all campus clubs and organizations), mentoring programs, student organizations, and leadership initiatives can be found here.